ch4mpy/spring-addons/samples/tutorials/bff/README.md

 ### 3.3.
 The BFF
 As mentioned earlier, we'll use `spring-cloud-gateway` configured as an OAuth2 client with login and logout.

-In this tutorial, to make core BFF concepts and configuration simpler to grasp, the user will be limited to having a single identity at a time: he'll be able to choose from several identity providers, but will have to logout before he can login with another one.
+To make core BFF concepts and configuration simpler to grasp, the user will be limited to having a single identity at a time: he'll be able to choose from several identity providers, but will have to logout before he can login with another one.
+For the details of what it implies to allow a user have several identities at the same time (and how to implement sequential redirections to each identity provider when loging out), refer to the "Resource Server & UI" tutorial.

 #### 3.3.1.
 Project Initialization
 From [https://start.spring.io](https://start.spring.io) download a new project with: